wp-plugins/allprowebtools-shopping-cart-ecommerce-tools/readme.txt

 * Help videos are included on each page of the control panel
 * Shipping methods - USPS, FedEx, UPS

 This is a Serviceware plugin for WordPress which interfaces with the AllProWebTools cloud servers to process transactions, store inventory information, customer data, and sales and visitor analytics.
 Storing this information in the cloud allows all of your devices and websites to access this information and increase exposure of your products and services.
-An active AllProWebTools account is required to use this plugin and can be created at http://lib1.allprowebtools.com/registration/welcome.php or you will be directed to register from within the plugin settings menu.
+An active AllProWebTools account is required to use this plugin a link will be provided to create a new account from within the plugin settings menu.

 == Installation ==